beni13312/IpInfo/README.md

-Just a simple program wich uses ipfy api.
+Just a simple program wich uses ipify api, to gather some information about an ip.